 We refreshed and consolidated the list of sustainability issues and topics that are directly relevant to Unilever across our value chain.
-We identified a long list of 125 sustainability topics (PDF 897.56 KB) by researching emerging sustainability trends, macro forces, competitor sustainability priorities and global reporting standards.
+We identified a long by researching emerging sustainability trends, macro forces, competitor sustainability priorities and global reporting standards.
 Our long list included new issues and topics, reflecting changes to the sustainability landscape in recent years such as the increased focus on social issues from a number of stakeholders.

 We grouped these topics into 13 broad issues.
 We took the decision to exclude issues such as tax, safety and data security from our 2021-22 sustainability materiality assessment because they are part of our broader responsible business agenda and are not sustainability issues.

 Phase 2: Issue prioritisation